Blowing Smoke Rings: Description

 The subject of the piece is a young female office worker held in a private and contemplative moment.
 She sits in a relaxed posture, body slightly turned as she leans back with her head tilted upward.
 She holds a cigarette near her face, lips pursed in the conscious act of blowing smoke rings into the air.
 Her eyes gaze upwards, intently watching the smoke rings she creates, absorbed in the playful act.

 Like many of Bishop's subjects from this time, the figure appears to be one of the numerous female office workers who resided in the Union Square neighborhood where Bishop's studio was located from 1926 until 1984.
 These women are often the daughters of working-class or immigrant families who found employment in insurance companies, banks, and small offices that employed nearly ten thousand clerical workers in the district.

 Therefore, the figure's appearance aligns with Bishop's characteristic approach to depicting average working women, portraying them as individuals rather than stereotypes.
 Going against the stereotypical blond bombshells depicted by her contemporary Reginald Marsh, Bishop instead presented her subjects with restraint and dignity, emphasizing their professionalism and everyday reality rather than their sexuality.
 The conservative clothing the female worker is presented in, the dark green skirt and a light-colored blouse, reflects the modest attire expected from female office workers during this period.

-The act of smoking in the piece captures an intimate moment of both psychological and physical release (Add somewhere in here about how the smoking is playful and skillful).
-Capturing a private moment away from work, the female worker momentarily escapes the everyday workday constraints and demands, allowing herself a moment of leisurely pleasure.
+The act of smoking in the piece captures an intimate moment of both psychological and physical release.
+Capturing a private moment away from work, the female worker momentarily escapes everyday workday constraints and demands.